mjshelton12/Wordly/README.md

 # Wordly
 It's Wordle except I made it

+Application still under construction, but play if you'd like!

 ## Technologies Used

 * JavaScript - Used to create functionality and append elements based on user needs